 - Make the basic homemade pasta dough

 - 1. Gently sift the flour onto a clean work surface and make a well in the center with your fist.

 - 2. Break the eggs into the well and add the oil and a pinch of salt to the well.

 - 3. Gradually mix the egg mixture into the flour using the fingers of one hand, bringing the ingredients together into a firm dough.
 If the dough feels too dry, add a few drops of water; if it’s too wet, add a little more flour.
 (You will soon grow accustomed to how the dough should feel after you’ve made it a few times.)

 - 4. Knead the pasta dough until smooth, 2 to 5 minutes.
 Lightly massage it with a hint of olive oil, pop the dough into a plastic food bag, and allow it to rest at room temperature for at least 30 minutes.
 The pasta will be much more elastic after resting.

 - Pass the pasta dough through the pasta machine

 - 5. Start to feed the blob of pasta dough through the widest setting of a pasta machine.
 As the sheet of pasta dough comes out of the machine, fold it into thirds and then feed it through the rollers again, still on the widest setting.
 Pass the sheet through this setting a total of 4 or 5 times.
-This effectively kneads the dough, ensuring the resulting pasta is silky smooth.
+This effectively kneads the pasta dough, ensuring the resulting pasta is silky smooth.

 - 6. Pass the sheet of pasta dough through the machine again, starting at the widest setting and gradually reducing the settings, one pass at a time, until the pasta achieves the required thickness.
 The pasta sheet will become very long—if you are having trouble keeping the dough from folding onto itself or are making ravioli, cut the sheet of dough in half and feed each half through separately.
 Generally the second-from-last setting is best for tagliatelle and the last setting is best for ravioli and any other shapes that are to be filled.